How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 Agree to disagree

-It’s a blessed but rare family where everyone is in agreement about every decision pertaining to a parent’s care.
+It's a blessed, but rare, family where everyone agrees with every decision regarding a parent's care.
 Differences of opinion are liable to crop up on any number of issues, large and small.

-And everyone brings this baggage to the difficult situation of caring for an ill parent.
+And everyone brings this baggage to the problematic situation of caring for an ill parent.

 Accepting that there will be disagreements is the first step in getting along better.
 You may win some, you may lose some.
 There's rarely one right way to handle things.
 The primary goal is that something gets done.